pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * How does this [meet,conform to] our needs?
 * We should have conformed to the standard.

+## confuse confused (d) (reg)

+---
+Ana: “So what’s the problem with the server?”

+Bob:” Ugh, I don’t have a clue, Ana.
+Do you know?”

+Ana: “It's the API endpoint.
+It's configured properly.
+Do you know how I got that answer?”

+Bob: “It’s a mystery to me.
+I don’t know, Ana.
+I just don’t get it.

+Ana: “I don’t get how you can come to work without any sleep.
+That’s why you are having so much trouble!”

+Bob: “You’re right!”

+---

 ## connect connected  (id) (reg)
 * I should be connected within the next five days.
 * It is often connected to UI elements.